ccrenfroe/FSOLG/FSOLG/Reqs_for_FSOLG.md

 #### Instructions for Running

+- Follow directions to install the required components needed for the webscraper
+- Follow above directions for compilation of CLI components
 - CD into the repo in which FSOLG.py is contained
 - Enter "FSOLG.py [OPTIONAL FLAGS]" in the console and hit enter!